AiSimpMan/z-waif_b/README.md

 ## TTS Engine: Espeak-NG Setup

-This application uses Espeak-NG as its text-to-speech engine.
+Z-Waif_B uses Espeak-NG as its text-to-speech engine.
+So both waifus can yap at the same time!
 Espeak-NG must be installed separately on your system as it is not a Python package installable via pip.

 **Installation Instructions:**